bisdn/bisdn.github.io/getting_started/configure_baseboxd.md

 ```
 where `ryu.app.ofctl_rest` is the Ryu application.
 If you have a file for a custom application, please use the absolute path to the application file.

-Please note, that with Ryu the integration of Linux networking (netlink) events is not supported, as that is a feature from baseboxd.
+Please note that with Ryu the integration of Linux networking (netlink) events is not supported, as that is a feature from baseboxd.
 {: .label .label-yellow }

 #### Remote controller